Network Realization Functions for Optimal Distributed Control: Introduction

-In Section \ref{sec:prelim}, we go over a set of preliminary notions and introduce the concept of NRF pairs, while also showcasing their defining characteristics on a number of practical examples.
-In Section \ref{sec:NRF}, we discuss the means of enforcing sparsity patterns upon an NRF pair and we offer guarantees of closed-loop stability when implementing controllers via this formalism.
-Moreover, we present the means to obtain distributed state-space implementations for our controllers' NRF pairs and we show that norm-based optimal design in the NRF paradigm reduces to an affine model matching problem with stability constraints.
-In Section \ref{sec:alt}, we discuss alternative representations for our distributed control laws, akin to the ones in \cite{matni1} and \cite{matni2}, which employ closed-loop maps to compute the command signals.
-We show that, unlike the architecture presented in Section \ref{sec:NRF}, these alternative representations cannot ensure closed-loop stability if the plant does not satisfy certain stability assumptions.
-Section \ref{sec:ex} showcases the full potential of the NRF formalism through an illustrative numerical example, while Section \ref{sec:fin} contains a set of conclusions.
-Finally, the proofs of our main results are given in an Appendix.
+In Section \ref{sec:prelim}, we present the concept of NRF pairs, all while showcasing their defining traits.
+In Section \ref{sec:NRF}, we discuss the means of enforcing sparsity patterns upon an NRF pair, in the same vein as the approach from \cite{SI}, and we offer guarantees of closed-loop stability when implementing controllers via this formalism.
+We also present the means to obtain distributed state-space implementations for our controllers' NRF pairs, in contrast to the purely TFM-based perspective from \cite{SI}, and we show that norm-based optimal design in the NRF paradigm reduces to an affine model matching problem (see also \cite{aug_sparse}).
+In Section \ref{sec:alt}, we discuss alternative representations for our distributed control laws, akin to and inspired by the ones in \cite{matni1} and \cite{matni2}, which use closed-loop maps to compute the command signals.
+We show that, unlike the architecture from Section \ref{sec:NRF}, these cannot ensure closed-loop stability if the plant does not satisfy certain stability assumptions (as in Section III-C of \cite{matni2}).
+Section \ref{sec:ex} showcases a numerical example (see also Section V of \cite{aug_sparse}), while Section \ref{sec:fin} contains a number of conclusions.